sararunda/owen-wilsons-wow/README.md

 Using HTML, Sass, Javascript, React.

 Use of mediaqueries for the adaptation of the application to the different devices.

+Use of routes for web browsing

 Using git for project version control.